CrystalTechSAS/jcrystal_documentation/clients/getting_started/angular.md

     What did just happened?
 Why are you seeing a class named exactly like the class that you created on your **backend**?

     That's all thanks to jCrystal! jCrystal generated for you everything you need to consume your service `helloWorldAngular` in a straight forward way!
-You just have to call a method and implement what happens if your request is successful or if and error happens.
+You just have to call a method and implement what happens if your request is successful or if an error happens.

 ## Test